pivotal/docs-tap/getting-started/concepts.md

-# Concepts overview
+# Learn more about Tanzu Application Platform

-The articles in this section can help you understand concepts important to getting started with Tanzu Application Platform.
-They include:
+The articles in this section explain concepts important to getting started with Tanzu Application Platform:

 - [Application Accelerator](about-application-accelerator.md)
 - [Supply chains on Tanzu Application Platform](about-supply-chains.md)